-The registrar will also at this point notify the chair of the faculty Academic Program Committee for possible further actions, which actions may include dismissal from the seminary.
+The registrar will also at this point notify the chair of the faculty Committee on Academic Programs for possible further actions, which actions may include dismissal from the seminary.
 It is the student's responsibility to arrange for delivery of official transcripts to UPSem.